The Foundation on the frontline

 Artist in residence

-In 2018 and 2019, our Artist in Residence was Steven Aiton, who taught animation workshops to patients in a ten month period.
-Check out some of the animation shorts Steven and the kids created!
+In 2019 and 2020, our Artist in Residence was Steven Aiton, who taught animation workshops to patients in a ten month period.
+Steven taught the kids digital animation and film making techniques using plasticine, paper and mixed media to create models that were then filmed to create stop motion animated short films.